LNshuti/international-trade-ilustrated/README.md

 |5629| Fertilizers |
 |6841| Aluminium |

-# Energy Generation
-How do these major economic powers compare in terms of energy generation and consumption.
-According to the 2021 TAEBC Economic impact report, Advanced Energy is a $1.4 trillion market.

 ### References
 1. The Growth Lab at Harvard University.
 International Trade Data (SITC, Rev. 2).
 2019-05-31.
 2019.
 V5.
 Harvard Dataverse.
 URL. https://doi.org/10.7910/DVN/H8SFD2. doi/10.7910/DVN/H8SFD2